A Study of HER3-DXd in Subjects With Locally Advanced or Metastatic Solid Tumors

 5. Has clinically severe respiratory compromise (based on the investigator's assessment) resulting from intercurrent pulmonary illnesses

-6. Is receiving chronic systemic corticosteroids dosed at >10 mg prednisone or equivalent anti-inflammatory activity or any form of immunosuppressive therapy prior to Cycle 1 Day 1.
+6. Is receiving chronic systemic corticosteroids dosed at >10 mg prednisone daily or equivalent anti-inflammatory activity or any form of immunosuppressive therapy prior to Cycle 1 Day 1.

 Participants who require use of bronchodilators, inhaled or topical steroids, or local steroid injections may be included in the study.